CHTC/chtc-website-source/_events/2025-03-11-information-session.md

 CHTC staff will present an overview of CHTC services and how these services can help researchers accomplish their research and computational goals.
 CHTC staff will also help attendees identify the next steps for getting started - whether that is getting an account, how to log in, or how to start running work.
-After the presentation, there will be time for Q+A and hands-on help from the CHTC Facilitation Team.
+If you are attending in person, after the presentation, there will be time for Q+A and hands-on help from the CHTC Facilitation Team.